MicrosoftDocs/azure-docs/articles/machine-learning/machine-learning-data-science-provision-vm.md

 * Git including Git Bash to work with source code repositories including GitHub, Visual Studio Team Services
 * Windows ports of several popular Linux command-line utilities (including awk, sed, perl, grep, find, wget, curl etc) accessible through command prompt.

-Doing data science involves iterating on a sequence of tasks: finding, loading, and pre-processing data, building and testing models, and deploying the models for consumption in intelligent applications.
+Doing data science involves iterating on a sequence of tasks:

+1. Finding, loading, and pre-processing data
+2. Building and testing models
+3. Deploying the models for consumption in intelligent applications

 Data scientists use a variety of tools to complete these tasks.
 It can be quite time consuming to find the appropriate versions of the software, and then download and install them.
 The Microsoft Data Science Virtual Machine can ease this burden by providing a ready-to-use image that can be provisioned on Azure with all several popular tools pre-installed and configured.

 The Microsoft Data Science Virtual Machine jump-starts your analytics project.
 It enables you to work on tasks in various languages including R, Python, SQL, and C#.
 Visual Studio provides an IDE to develop and test your code that is easy to use.
 The Azure SDK included in the VM allows you to build your applications using various services on Microsoft’s cloud platform.